minozzi/minozzi.github.io/projects.md

 "It Takes Two: Heterogeneous Motivations and Reputations in International Relations."
 With Eunbin Chung, Matthew Hitt, & Andrew Rosenberg

+"The Limited Value of a Second Opinion: Competition and Exaggeration in Experimental Cheap Talk Games."
+With Jonathan Woon

 "Man, State, and War: An Experimental Approach."
 With Eli Assaf, Chris Gelpi, & Andrew Rosenberg